KOSOVAR THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “According to the traditions of many Muslim families in rural Bosnia and Kosovo, a raped female member dishonors and shames her husband, father, and brother(s).
 A story of a Kosovar Albanian girl reports that after witnessing her repeated rape, her father sent her to join the Kosovo Liberation Army, where she would seek revenge against her abusers, and her likely death would redeem his honor.”

 “Kosovo was only significant for Tirana in the aftermath of the First World War, during and after the Second World War and after the collapse of Albanian Communism.
 The years between these episodes were marked by disinterest in the fate of Kosovo.”
 These four critical junctures in Albania’s relationship with Kosovo are observed with the help of documents in the collective volume on ideologies and national identities.
-(This CEU Press title has been adopted for courses at a number of American universities.)

 “My entry into Prizren in Mirdita dress caused great attention in the streets.
 At the hükümet, too”.